Combining Discrepancy-Confusion Uncertainty and Calibration Diversity for Active Fine-Grained Image Classification

 \subsection{Uncertainty-Weighted Clustering and Calibration Diversity}

 The diversity of the samples is inappropriately neglected, especially when the decision boundaries are ambiguous and the uncertainty information is noisy.
-Thus, we perform diversity clustering in feature representations to sample from diversity regions in the feature space, which is inspired by several active learning methods~\cite{CEC,ALFA}.
+Thus, we perform diversity clustering in feature representations to sample from diversity regions in the feature space, which is inspired by several AL methods~\cite{CEC,ALFA,CLUE}.
 We assign weights to feature representation of each sample based on their uncertainty score \(\mathcal{S}\).
 Intuitively, this particular weighting mechanism renders the cluster centroids more determinate by the position of the high-uncertainty samples, and enhances the potential of selection from them.
 By implementing uncertainty-weighted clustering, we maintain the balance between uncertainty and diversity, avoiding the oblivion of pure diversity sampling to data uncertainty.

-We use the K-Means algorithm for uncertainty-weighted clustering and obtain \(B\) cluster \(\mathcal{C}\).
-Then we select the samples that are closest to the cluster centroids \(z^{\mathcal{C}}\) directly.
-However, boundary samples may be ignored even though cluster centroids are biased towards high-uncertainty regions.
+We use the K-Means algorithm for uncertainty-weighted clustering and obtain \(B\) cluster \(\mathcal{C}_k\).
+Then we select the samples that are closest to the cluster centroids \(z^{\mathcal{C}_k}\) directly.
+However, boundary samples and potential subcategory samples may be ignored even though cluster centroids are biased towards high-uncertainty regions.
 To address this problem, we exploit the prior information from the anchors to calibrate the sample diversity.
-For each cluster \(\mathcal{C}\), the samples closest to \(z^{\mathcal{C}}\) and farthest away from \(z^a\) are selected as the subset with the AL strategy, which can be formulated as:
+For each cluster \(\mathcal{C}_k\), samples closest to \(z^{\mathcal{C}_k}\) and farthest away from \(z^a\) are selected as the subset with the AL strategy, which can be formulated as: